cloud-native-toolkit/site-developer-guide/docs/learning/dev-setup.md

 ### Github account

-You will need a [GitHub account](https://github.com) (public, not enterprise) to use the Starter Kit templates.
+You will need a [GitHub account](https://github.com){: target=_blank} (public, not enterprise) to use the Starter Kit templates.
 Create one if you do not have one already.
 If you have not logged in for a while, make sure your login is working.

-### IBM Cloud account

-Create an [IBM Cloud account](https://cloud.ibm.com), if you don't have one already, and make sure you can log in.

-If you're going to [create a cluster](/admin/installation-ibm-cloud), you need to be a [member of a paid account](https://cloud.ibm.com/docs/iam?topic=iam-iamuserinv) and have permissions to create a cluster.

-Otherwise, you can be added to another account and be granted access to an existing cluster.

-## Account tokens
+Ensure you have a git command line tool installed.
+You can verify you have a working git command line interface by entering the command ```git version``` in a command or terminal window.
+If you don't have git installed then you can download it from [here](https://git-scm.com/downloads){: target=_blank}

-### Configure a Github personal access token
+#### Configure a Github personal access token

+For the automation you will learn as part of the Continuous Integration process you will need a [GitHub personal access token](https:/docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token){: target=_blank} with `public_repo` and `write:repo_hook` scopes.

+A Personal Access Token is used in place of a user password to authenticate with GitHub.

-For your CI pipeline ([Jenkins](/tools/continuous-integration), [Tekton](/tools/continuous-integration-tekton), etc) to connect to and use your GitHub repo, it will need a [GitHub personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with `public_repo` and `write:repo_hook` scopes.
-The Personal Access Token only needs to be generated once because it is associated with the GitHub organization and can be used to access any of the organization's repos.
+The Personal Access Token only needs to be generated once because it is associated with a GitHub user or organization and can be used to access any of the user's/organization's repos.

-- Navigate to [Developer Settings](https://github.com/settings/tokens) and generate a new token; name it something like "CI pipeline"
+- Navigate to [Developer Settings](https://github.com/settings/tokens){: target=_blank} and generate a new token; name it something like "CI pipeline"
 - Select `public_repo` scope to enable git clone
 - Select `write:repo_hook` scope so the pipeline can create a web hook